jcvno/blackjack/README.md

 	- Dealer deals you another card
 * Stand
 	- Pass the turn to the dealer
+* Double Down
+	- Double bet and pass turn after dealer deals another card

-Currently, only "Hit" and "Stand" actions are available.
-Advanced actions such as "Double Down" and "Splitting" may be developed in a later version.
+Currently, only "Hit", "Stand", and "Double Down" actions are available.
+Advanced actions such as "Splitting" may be developed in a later version.

 ## Winnings
 * Blackjack